bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

         8([ComputeExcludedRepos])
 ```

 In this case, the `select:` term is just thrown in to demonstrate that it's a job that occurs *on top* of a child job, which contains the `NotebookSearch` job we created.
-This will be important [later](#implementing-selection)!
+This will be important [later](#implementing-notebook-blocks-results))!

 ## Sending results over the wire